Microsquad/gitpizza/README.md

 It's like git, but instead of adding files, you add toppings.
 Commit, push, and your order is placed

+Winner of the "Best Developer Tool" category at nwHacks 2016.

 ## How to use

 1. Begin by downloading gitpizza.py (you can download it directly or clone the repository with `git clone https://github.com/Microsquad/gitpizza.git`)